ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 to either the CLI or to the API.

-For more information on checking the current value of `max_connections`, see the [Managing PostreSQL Connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections) documentation.
+For more information on checking the current value of `max_connections`, see the [Managing PostgreSQL Connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections) documentation.

 ## Using the CLI